Introduction to Benefits and Limitations of Using Python

 #1.
 Ease of use and read

-Most Python programmers would agree that the biggest advantage of Python is that it is easy to pick up.
-Ease of use and easy readability are more than just a convenience.
+Most Python programmers would agree that Python’s biggest advantage is that it is easy to pick up.
+Ease of use and easy readability is more than just a convenience.
 It can also benefit the users of your program.
-Easy usability helps you think more clearly when you write programs, and for others who have to enhance or maintain the program.
+Easy usability helps you think more clearly when you write programs and others who have to enhance or maintain them.

 Overall, it takes less effort to write a program in Python than it would using other languages like Java or C++.
 This is also rather popular among academia, resulting in a large talent pool.
-It is considered a very productive way of writing code, and some of this come from its readability and simple syntax.
-Some comes from its well-designed and rich inbuilt capabilities and standard library, and the available of several third-party open source modules and libraries.
+It is considered a very productive way of writing code, and some of this comes from its readability and simple syntax.
+Some come from its well-designed and rich inbuilt capabilities and standard library, and the availability of several third-party open source modules and libraries.

 Since it is easy to understand, it is also easy to maintain.
 The language is also dynamically flexible and typed, with code that is not as verbose as other languages.
 But this dynamic typing could also play out as a disadvantage, which we will discuss later.

 The Python community offers fast and effective support to users, and hundreds of thousands of developers work hard to find and fix bugs and develop new patches and enhancements to the language.
 The also offers fast feedback in many ways.
 For one, programmers can skip various tasks that would have to be done in other languages.
 This brings down the time and cost of each program and the maintenance required for the program.
 It also permits fast adaptation of code.
 The language can be termed as ready-to-run, requiring just simple code to be executed.
 Playing around and testing your code becomes much simpler with the language, which also offers a bottom-up development style to easily construct your application by testing key functions in the interpreter before you start writing top-level code.